jburzynski/TypeGenDocs/source/otherfeatures.rst

 Strict null checking
 ====================

-You can specify how C# nullable property/field types will be translated to TypeScript by default, by using the *csNullableTranslation* parameter (CLI or generator options).
-Available choices are:
+You can specify how C# nullable property/field types will be translated to TypeScript by default, by using the *csNullableTranslation* config parameter.

-* type | null
-* type | undefined
-* type | null | undefined
-* type (not null and not undefined)

-To override the default C# nullable types translation or to specify a type union for non-nullable types, you can use the following attributes on a property or field: *TsNull*, *TsNotNull*, *TsUndefined*, *TsNotUndefined* (you can find more information on these attributes in the *TypeGen attributes* section).
+To override the default C# nullable types translation or to specify a type union for non-nullable types, you can use the following attributes on a property or field: *TsNull*, *TsNotNull*, *TsUndefined*, *TsNotUndefined* (you can find more information on these attributes in the :doc:`TypeGen attributes <attributes>` section).

 Adding files to a .NET framework project
 ========================================

-This feature is only available in TypeGen CLI (not available in programmatical API, as the programmatical API doesn't operate on a per-project level).
 When this option is selected, generated TS sources will automatically be added to a .NET Framework project in the chosen project folder.
 This feature is only available for .NET Framework projects (not .NET Core), because .NET Core projects don't specify included files in the project file.

 Creating TypeScript barrel files
 ================================